 If there were an augmenting path, we could improve the flow.
-Contradiction.

 - $3. \Rightarrow 1.$

-- let A
+- Let / be a flow with no augmenting paths.

+- Let \circ be the set of vertices reachable from \circ in the residual

-- graph along non-zero capin
+- graph along non-zero capacity edges

-- Since there is no automorphic pattern.
+- Since there is no augmenting path we have see and see a